 A third-party financing addendum is a contract between the buyer and seller.
 The primary purpose of this addendum or contract is to detail the terms of a third-party financing arrangement between buyer and seller, which will help them secure approval from lenders before a specified date.

 The term “third-party” refers to the person or entity granting assistance for funding for real estate purchases, such as a bank.
 The document is attached to the purchase/sales contract.
 In this case, the purchase is contingent on the loan getting approved by the third party.
 If the loan is approved, the sale should be completed typically within 30 days.
 Conversely, if the loan is not approved and the buyer notifies the seller, the sales contract is voided, and the earnest money is refunded.

 Creating a third-party financing addendum is straightforward, especially when using a template.
-Our readers can download professionally designed templates from our site for free.
-The templates outline the critical sections of a standard third-party financing addendum.
-Then, all you need is to adjust it to your needs based on the type of loan you will be using.
+You can download professionally designed templates from here for free.
+They outline the critical sections of a standard third-party financing addendum.
+Therefore, all you need is to adjust it to your needs based on the type of loan you will be using.

 Types of Financing Addendum

 Buyers and sellers have different options of loan types they can explore with a third-party financing addendum.
 Each type of loan determines the type of addendum.